Campo Grande Mato Grosso Do Sul, Brazil Travel Guide

 Protects distinct ecosystem of forests, clear rivers, and limestone caves near Bonito.
 Conservation preserves its unique hydrological system.

-Thoughtful choices safeguard the region's natural beauty.
+Deliberate choices safeguard the region's natural beauty.

 Water resources in the Pantanal maintain its the environment and its inhabitants and livelihoods.

-Consider options to mitigate your travel footprint.
+Think about alternatives to alleviate your travel footprint.

 Find Eco-AccommodationLook for certifications from local eco-tourism bodies indicating environmental commitment.